gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 fighting for balance.

 *Crack!*
-The floor file under the bot's foot snapped in half.
+The floor tile under the bot's foot snapped in half.
-Dockety plummeted into the hole, toppling backward at the same time.
+Dockety half-fell into the hole.
-*Crash!*
-Its torso hit the floor.
+Its torso hit the floor with a *clunk!*
-For one terrifying moment Maddy was sure it was gone, but somehow the bot's manipulators found purchase on the concrete and steadied it long enough for it to retract its legs.
+For one terrifying moment Maddy was sure it was going to fall all the way in, but somehow the bot's manipulators found purchase on the concrete.

-As it did so,
-Sindy stumbled backward.
+Sindy stumbled backward to get out of the way.
-Her paw fell on a patch of wall directly beneath one of the darkened lighting panels.
+Her paw hit a patch of wall directly beneath one of the darkened lighting panels.
 Something *clicked*.
 Above their heads and all along the corridor, the lights flickered and came to life.

-Maddy dragged Dockety away from the hole.
+Maddy helped Dockety scrape its way out of the hole.
-The bot lifted itself into a squat and then extended its legs back to their normal length.
+The bot got back to its feet.
 Its lenses rotated rapidly.
 "Thank you," it said.